• Skip to primary navigation

 Spicy Lebanese Potatoes: Batata Harra

-March 22, 2021 by Emily Ackerman 11 Comments
+March 22, 2021 by Emily A. 11 Comments

 These amazing pan roasted potatoes are delicious and different.
 Lebanese spicy potatoes, or batata harra are first pan fried or oven roasted until golden brown, and then tossed in a delicious spicy infused olive oil.

 I am always on a lookout for a delicious potato side dish, and if it's healthy and delicious, even better!
 These Lebanese potatoes don't require any weird ingredient, yet they are beautiful and full of flavor.
-They really are the perfect Mediterranean potatoes to serve as a side dish, or compliment to any meat dish or food platter.
-Did I mention this is a gluten free potato dish?
-Oh and it's also dairy free, and no one will ever miss a thing!

 Jump to: